-How to Take a Passport Photo With iPhone
+How to Take a Passport Photo With Your iPhone

-To avoid any problems, take your own passport photo with an iPhone.
+Need to make a passport photo ASAP?
+Don’t want to spend a fortune in a photo studio?
+Take your own passport photo with an iPhone.
 It’s a pretty easy and cheap way to try right at home.
 And with this guide, it will be even easier!
-Here you will discover helpful tips on shooting photos with your mobile phone, and learn more about official picture requirements: size, format, background color, etc. As a bonus, we will offer you a convenient iOS app for making and printing digital passport photos on the go.
+Here you will discover helpful tips on shooting photos with your smartphone, and learn more about official picture requirements: size, format, background color, etc. As a bonus, we will offer you a convenient app to create digital passport photos without any hassle.

 US Passport Photo Requirements

-While creating a passport photo on your iPhone, you need to make sure that the final picture complies with the latest official requirements:
+While creating passport pictures on your iPhone, you need to make sure that the final photos comply with the latest official requirements:

 - The image size should be 2x2 inches (51x51 mm)